 When preserving an Office 365 or Exchange mailbox using Exchange Web Services (EWS), it is possible to perform pre-acquisition searches to narrow down the data set.
-You can launch in-place search interface for Exchange by clicking the "Perform Pre-Acquisition Search" link as shown below.
+You can launch the in-place search interface for Exchange by clicking the "Perform Pre-Acquisition Search" link as shown below.

 FEC in-place search allows you to execute your search query on the server side and preview the search results.
 The search syntax is identical to Advanced Query Syntax (AQS).
 The accuracy of the search results is dependent on the capabilities of the Exchange server executing the search.

 Note: The search is performed only in the selected mail folders.
 So, you can exclude certain folders from the search by deselecting them using the checkboxes in the screenshot above before you launch the in-place search interface.

 You can run AQS searches for a keyword without specifying a property.
 This would result in all indexed properties being searched for that keyword.